Bachelor of Science in Nursing - Completion

 - Person - The concept of person refers to the individual or individuals as part of culture, family, community or aggregate groups who interact with the nurse in a therapeutic manner.

 - Environment -The environment is made up of the physical surroundings and the settings in which the person interacts with society as a whole.
 This integrates the totality of social, cultural, and religious foundations and influences.
-Individuals are affected by environment and, in turn, have the ability to effect the environment.
+Individuals are affected by the environment and, in turn, have the ability to effect the environment.

 - Health - The health continuum from birth to death includes physical, mental, cultural, and spiritual elements.
 Wellness describes the function of a person at his or her maximum potential.